 - the Personal Insolvency Professionals Association (PIPA).

-2.24 Both bodies have a professional code of practice which governs the conduct of their members and provide specific guidance on independence:
+2.24 Two of these bodies have a professional code of practice which governs the conduct of their members and provide specific guidance on independence:

 2.25 Many personal insolvency practitioners are also a member of the main professional bodies representing accountants in Australia: